Addison’s Disease in Your Dog Treating Hypoadrenocorticism

 Is Addison’s Disease A Common Problem In Dogs?

 Addison’s disease is not a common disease in dogs.
 Its mirror image, Cushing’s disease, is much more common in dogs.
 But veterinarians think and talk about Addison’s a lot.
 That is because pets with Addison’s come through our clinic doors “pretending” to have so many other health issues.
-It often it takes repeated office visits, frustrated clients and perplexed veterinarians, before the light bulb comes on in our head and the word, Addison’s, flashes through our minds.
+Often it takes repeated office visits, frustrated clients and perplexed veterinarians, before the light bulb comes on in our heads and the word, Addison’s, flashes through our minds.
 Once that happens, the diagnosis and treatment of your pet are usually quite straightforward.
 Addison’s disease occurs in both sexes.
 It appears to be a bit more common in female dogs.
 Dogs that develop the problem are usually over 5.5 years of age when major signs are first noticed.
 But because the destructive processes that lead to Addison’s disease occur slowly, these pets were in the process of loosing their adrenal gland function considerably earlier than that.
 Occasionally, an elderly dog will develop Addison’s disease as part of a malignancy/cancer situation. (read here)

 Are Certain Dogs More Susceptible Than Others?